-7.5 Programming
+6.5 Programming

-An important aspect of the INA226 device is that it does not necessarily measure current or power.
+An important aspect of the INA226-Q1 is that the device does not necessarily measure current or power.
 The device measures both the differential voltage applied between the IN+ and IN- input pins and the voltage applied to the VBUS pin.
-In order for the device to report both current and power values, the user must program the resolution of the Current Register (04h) and the value of the shunt resistor present in the application to develop the differential voltage applied between the input pins.
+For the device to report both current and power values, the user must program the resolution of the Current Register (04h) and the value of the shunt resistor present in the application to develop the differential voltage applied between the input pins.
 The Power Register (03h) is internally set to be 25 times the programmed Current_LSB.
 Both the Current_LSB and shunt resistor value are used in the calculation of the Calibration Register value the device uses to calculate the corresponding current and power values based on the measured shunt and bus voltages.